 Astroturf is a zero-runtime CSS-in-JS solution for styling React components.
 It allows developers to write CSS directly in JavaScript using familiar CSS syntax, which is then transformed into efficient, scoped CSS at build time.
-Astroturf provides a seamless integration with React components, enabling the use of dynamic styles, theming, and CSS variables.
+Astroturf provides a seamless integration with React components, enabling dynamic styling based on props and state without sacrificing performance.

 Alternatives: